-There was very little evidence of humanitarianism in the ways slaves were treated.
-Becoming a slave was a harsh and cruel experience.
-Up to a third of Africans captured as slaves, died on the Middle Passage.
+There was very little evidence of humanitarianism in the ways enslaved people were treated.
+Enslavement was a harsh and cruel experience.
+Up to a third of Africans captured and enslaved died on the Middle Passage.
 Another third died on the plantations within a few months of arriving, because of new tropical diseases.
 Others died from sheer hard work.

 Professor David Dabydeen of Warwick University said,